CommunityToolkit/WindowsCommunityToolkit/readme.md

 ## Feedback and Requests

-Please use [Github issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for questions or comments.
+Please use [Github issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for questions, comments or feature requests.

-If you have specific feature requests or would like to vote on what others are recommending visit our [UWP Community Toolkit User Voice](https://aka.ms/uwpcommunitytoolkituservoice).

 ## Contributing
 Do you want to contribute?
 Here are our [contribution guidelines](https://github.com/Microsoft/UWPCommunityToolkit/blob/master/contributing.md)